-The Lafourche Parish School District (LPSD) shall require children entering kindergarten for the first time at the beginning of the school session to be at least five (5) years of age on or before September 30th of the calendar year in which the school year begins.
+The Lafourche Parish School District (LPSD) shall require children entering kindergarten for the first time beginning with the 2022-2023 school session to be at least five (5) years of age on or before September 30th of the calendar year in which the school year begins.
+A parent or legal guardian shall have the option to defer enrolling his child in kindergarten for one year if either of the following applies: (i) The child is four years of age on the first day of the school year. (ii) The child is enrolled in a prekindergarten program.
+A parent or legal guardian who opts to defer enrolling his child in kindergarten shall not be considered to be in noncompliance with the compulsory school attendance law.
 Kindergarten students entering after the school session has started must meet LPSD entrance requirements.
-Students entering first grade for the first time at the beginning of the school session shall be six

-(6) years of age on or before September 30th of the calendar year in which the school year begins.
+Students entering first grade for the first time at the beginning of the 2022-2023 school session shall be six (6) years of age on or before September 30 of the calendar year in which the school year begins.

-In addition, parents are to present to school officials as a prerequisite to enrolling in the first grade, evidence of having attended at least a full- day public or private kindergarten instruction for a full school year; or satisfactorily passed academic readiness screening, administered by the school system prior to the time of enrollment in first grade.
+In addition, parents are to present to school officials as a prerequisite to enrolling in the first grade, evidence of having attended at least a full- day public or private kindergarten instruction for a full school year; "or" satisfactorily passed academic readiness screening, administered by the school system prior to the time of enrollment in first grade.